thoughtspot/thoughtspot.github.io/_end-user/introduction/pinboard-granular-permission.md

 ---
 title: [Granular access to Pinboards]
-last_updated: 09/23/2020
+last_updated: 10/15/2020
 summary: "ThoughtSpot now supports limiting some users to <strong>Read only</strong> access on curated Pinboards.
 These users can view and explore; however, they cannot copy, alter, download, or share the Pinboards."
 sidebar: mydoc_sidebar
 permalink: /:collection/:path.html
 ---
-ThoughtSpot has a user privilege that prevents certain users from creating or modifying Pinboards.
+Starting with release 6.2.1, ThoughtSpot has a user privilege that prevents certain users from creating or modifying Pinboards.

 To ensure that users have <strong>Read only</strong> access, edit the user group permission and select the **[Cannot create or update Pinboards]({{ site.baseurl }}/end-user/introduction/about-privileges-end-user.html#read-only)** privilege.